-Can I Use My Van Rental For Freedom Camping?
+Can I Use My Rental Van For Freedom Camping?

-If you plan on using a rental van for freedom camping in New Zealand, it is preferable to find a campsite or a place to stop that has basic facilities such as toilets and a shower, DOC campsites are the perfect option for this, otherwise you need to be in close proximity to public toilets as well as being in a permitted freedom camping area.
-It also pays to check with your van hire company when booking your van rental as there may be restrictions on using rental vans for the purposes of freedom camping.
+Other than DOC campsites you will need to be in close proximity to public toilets as well as being in a permitted freedom camping area.
+See above for Regional Council details.
+It is also necessary to check with your van hire company when booking your rental as there may be restrictions on using the vans for the purposes of freedom camping.

-For more information on camping in New Zealand see the Tourism Industry Association’s website or contact your local iSITE information centre.
+For more information on camping in New Zealand see the Tourism Industry Association’s website or contact the local iSITE information centre.
 When camping in New Zealand please help to keep our rivers, lakes, bushland and public areas free of pollution and trash, be eco-wise, respect our native flora and fauna, follow the rules, and most of all – enjoy yourself!